Chapman Stick: Origins, history, and popular profile

 In 1969, jazz guitarist Emmett Chapman developed the two-handed tapping technique (in which both hands play parallel to the frets) and applied it to his playing.
 At the time, Chapman was playing a 9-string long-scale guitar, but decided to develop a new instrument for use with "free hands" to use the method's full potential.
 The Chapman Stick took five years to develop, during which Chapman also opted to set up a business to sell it.
 The first production model of the Stick was launched in 1974.
 On October 10 of the same year, Chapman brought his instrument to public attention by demonstrating it on the game show What's My Line?

 Former Weather Report bassist Alphonso Johnson was among the first musicians to introduce the Chapman Stick to the public.
 Session player Tony Levin was also an early user and was playing the instrument from the mid-1970s: he would bring it to sessions and tours with Peter Gabriel, and featured it in his work as a member of King Crimson from 1981 onwards.
 He would also use it with Liquid Tension Experiment and in sessions for bands including Pink Floyd and Yes.
 Levin formed the band Stick Men, consisting of one drummer and two Stick players.

 Recordings that have been influential on Stick players, because of the prominent role the Stick plays, include the 1981 King Crimson album Discipline (played by Tony Levin) and Emmett Chapman's own album Parallel Galaxy.
 Amy Grant's hit single "Angels" also featured a Stick solo (played by Andy Widders-Ellis).
+The British pop trio Ellis, Beggs & Howard scored a top 50 UK single in 1988 with "Big Bubbles, No Troubles", built on a Stick riff played by Nick Beggs.

-The Stick made a disguised appearance in David Lynch's film Dune as Gurney Halleck's baliset, although the scene where Halleck (played by Patrick Stewart) plays the instrument was removed from the theatrical version and can only be seen in the extended versions.
-The piece being played in the scene is from Emmett Chapman's recording of his original song "Back Yard" from a cassette recording.
+The Stick made a disguised appearance in David Lynch's 1984 film, Dune, as the fictional musical instrument baliset, carried by Gurney Halleck.
+However, the scene where Halleck plays the instrument was removed from the theatrical version and can only be seen in the extended versions.
+The song being played in the scene is from Emmett Chapman's recording of his original song "Back Yard".

 Wayne Lytle, creator of Animusic, commented that on his piece "Stick Figures", his inspiration for the semi-anthropomorphic bass guitar was the Chapman Stick.